Universal Logo

 Universal Logo 1912

 For a short time, the American film studio used a logo resembling a seal or the back of a coin.
 This conclusion was prompted by its design.
 In the center was a globe with meridians and parallels, and a cinematographic tape was on it.
-On it was a monogram composed of the first characters of the company name – “UF” with serifs.
+On it was a monogram composed of the first letters of the company name, “UF,” with serifs.
 They were surrounded by the full version of “Universal Films.”
-The text was written in wide letters in upper case.
+The text was written in large, uppercase letters.

 1913 – 1914